 - eating a healthy diet

 What exactly are Kegel exercises?

 Kegel exercises are exercises that strengthen your pelvic floor muscles.
-They involve contracting and releasing your pelvic floor muscles in a series of exercises.
+They involve contracting and releasing your pelvic floor muscles in various exercises.

-It’s important that you’re consistent with your exercises — three sets of five repetitions a day is a great way to start.
+You must be consistent with your exercises — three sets of five repetitions daily is a great way to start.